 A Venezuelan hitting machine who overcame doubts about his size to become the heart, soul, and most decorated player of the Houston Astros' dynasty.

-Jose Altuve's narrative is baseball's ultimate underdog tale.
-Told he was too small at a tryout in Maracay, Venezuela, he was sent home—only to return the next day after his father insisted the scouts give him another look.
-Signed for a mere $15,000, the 5-foot-6 infielder embarked on a mission to prove that stature is no match for skill and ferocious competitive fire.
-He rocketed through the minors and seized the Astros' second base job in 2011, becoming the fixture of a team in the depths of a rebuild.
-As the Astros ascended, so did Altuve, winning batting titles with a compact, powerful swing and stealing bases with explosive speed.
-He was the American League MVP in 2017, the emotional leader who delivered clutch hit after clutch hit during the team's first World Series championship run.
-Through subsequent pennants and another title in 2022, Altuve's consistency and postseason brilliance have cemented his status as a modern great, a player whose impact dwarfs his physical frame.
+Jose Altuve won the American League MVP award in 2017.
+He was told he was too small at a tryout in Maracay, Venezuela, and sent home.
+His father insisted the scouts give him another look, so he returned the next day.
+Signed for $15,000, the 5-foot-6 infielder rocketed through the minors and seized the Astros’ second base job in 2011.
+He won batting titles with a compact, powerful swing and stole bases with explosive speed.
+He delivered clutch hits during the team’s first World Series championship run.
+Through subsequent pennants and another title in 2022, Altuve’s consistency and postseason brilliance have drawn comparisons to modern greats, a player whose impact dwarfs his physical frame.

 1981–1996